 - Does having to work hard to keep up help me stay engaged?

-If a student does some academic soul-searching, they can probably sense the level of rigor that will help them succeed.
+If a student does some academic soul-searching, they can probably sense the level of rigor that will help them find academic success in college.
 (Parents, you can play a big role in encouraging honesty here, too.)

 When a student makes this realistic self-assessment, then they have helpful information as they look at colleges.